Skip to main content

 Although they’re cute, the Swiss cheese plant is toxic to the animals in your home.
 If the leaves are ingested, they can irritate the mouth and stomach, causing mouth swelling, excessive drooling, vomiting, and difficulty swallowing.
 So be sure this plant is in a safe location and out of reach of pets and kids.

 Like its monstera deliciosa cousin, the adansonii can be grown as a vining plant or trained to grow up a moss pole.
 This makes it a diverse and easy-to-style plant.
-It will look beautiful in a hanging plant while its delicate leaves drape down the wall, or even in a pot on the floor with its vines spinning around a lovely moss pole.
+It will look beautiful in a hanging planter while its delicate leaves drape down the wall, or even in a pot on the floor with its vines spinning around a lovely moss pole.
 Either way, this plant is a statement piece that you’ll want to show off to all your house guests.

 Rebecca Wolken